-However, the recent progress in research related to algebraic attacks, introduced by Courtois and Meier [8], seems to threaten all keystream generators based on a linear transition function.
+However, the recent progress in research related to algebraic attacks, introduced by Courtois and Meier [11], seems to threaten all keystream generators based on a linear transition function.
 In this context, it is important to determine whether such ciphers are still secure or not.
 Here, we investigate some related open problems, concerning the complexity of algebraic attacks (and of their variants) and concerning the design criteria of LFSR-based stream ciphers which guarantee a high resistance to these cryptanalytic techniques.

-2 Basic principle of algebraic attacks
+2 Basic Principle of Algebraic Attacks

 Here, we focus on binary keystream generators based on a linear transition function, which can be described as follows.
 We denote by $\mathbf{x}t$ the n-bit internal state of the generator at time t.
-The filtering function f is first assumed to be a Boolean function of n variables, i.e., that at time t the generator outputs only one bit, $s_t = f(\mathbf{x}t)$ .
+The filtering function f is first assumed to be a Boolean function of n variables, i.e., at time t the generator outputs only one bit, $s_t = f(\mathbf{x}t)$ .
 The transition function is supposed to be linear and is denoted by $L : \mathbf{F}2^n \to \mathbf{F}2^n$ .
 Therefore, we have where $\mathbf{x}0$ is the initial state.
 We only consider the case where both the filtering function and the transition function are publicly known, i.e., independent from the secret key.
+Two popular constructions known as nonlinear filter generators and combination generators fit the previous model.

-$$s_t = f(L^t(\mathbf{x}0))$$
+$$s_t = f(L^t(\mathbf{x}0))$$ ,

-The basic principle of algebraic attacks goes back to Shannon's work: these techniques consist in expressing the whole cipher as a large system of multivariate algebraic equations, which can be solved to recover the secret key.
+The basic principle of algebraic attacks goes back to Shannon's work [26, Page 711]: these techniques consist in expressing the whole cipher as a large system of multivariate algebraic equations, which can be solved to recover the secret key.
 A major parameter which influences the complexity of such an attack is then the degree of the underlying algebraic system.
-When the transition is linear, any keystream bit can obviously be expressed as a function of degree deg(f) in the initial state bits.
-Therefore, it is known for a long time that the filtering function involved in such a stream cipher must have high degree.
+When the transition is linear, any keystream bit can obviously be expressed as a function of degree $\deg(f)$ in the initial state bits.
+Therefore, it is known for a long time that the filtering function involved in such a stream cipher must have a high degree.

-However, as pointed out by Courtois and Meier [8], the keystream generator may be vulnerable to algebraic attacks even if the degree of the algebraic function is high.
+However, as pointed out by Courtois and Meier [11], the keystream generator may be vulnerable to algebraic attacks even if the degree of the algebraic function is high.
 Actually, the attack applies as soon as there exist relations of low degree between the output and the inputs of the filtering function f.
 Such relations correspond to low degree multiples of f, i.e., to relations g(x)f(x) = h(x) for some g where h has a low degree.
-But it was proved in [13, 14] that, in the case of algebraic attacks over $\mathbf{F}2$ , the existence of any such relation is equivalent to the existence of a low degree function in the annihilator ideal of f or of (1 + f).
-Indeed, if g(x)f(x) = h(x) with $\deg(h) \leq d$ , we obtain, by multiplying this equation by f(x), that leading to h(x) [1 + f(x)] = 0.
+But, it was proved in [21, 24] that, in the case of algebraic attacks over $\mathbf{F}2$ , the existence of any such relation is equivalent to the existence of a low degree annihilator of f or of (1 + f), in the sense of Definition 1.
+Indeed, if g(x)f(x) = h(x) with $\deg(h) \leq d$ , we obtain, by multiplying this equation by f(x), that leading to $h(x) \left[1 + f(x)\right] = 0.$

-$$g(x) [f(x)]^{2} = h(x)f(x) = g(x)f(x) = h(x) ,$$
+$$g(x) [f(x)]^2 = h(x)f(x) = g(x)f(x) = h(x)$$ ,